 From 1975 through the early 1990s, a large number of Hmong refugees would make their way to Decorah from the mountains of Laos and Vietnam.
 With the help of local churches through the Lutheran Immigration and Refugee Services as well as federal laws in the form of the Comprehensive Employment and Training Act or CETA of 1973 and the Job Training Partnership Act or JTPA in 1982, the Hmong refugees acclimated to their new life in America.

-The Indochinese Refugee Assistance Program Appropriation Bill of 1978, the Iowa Refugee Service Center, and the Northeast Iowa Refugee Coordination Services (NEIRCS) also provided ways to help the Hmong in their transition to life in the U.S. ESL classes were provided by Northeast Iowa Community College.
+The Indochinese Refugee Assistance Program Appropriation Bill of 1978, the Iowa Refugee Service Center, and the Northeast Iowa Refugee Coordination Services (NEIRCS) also provided ways to help the Hmong arriving in Winneshiek County in their transition to life in the U.S. English language classes were provided by Northeast Iowa Community College.
 These programs also served to help other refugees, many from southeast Asia, as well as some from Poland.

-Sponsors, however, were one of the primary resources the Hmong refugees had in adapting to life in America.
-When they had questions about society or about how they were to pay for things, the refugees could turn to sponsors for help.
+Sponsors, however, were one of the primary resources the Hmong refugees had in adapting to life in Iowa.
+When they had questions about society or about how they were to pay for things, the refugees could turn to sponsors and church organizations for help.

 See everything in the Decorah Refugee Resettlement Collection.